Ashishlovesagra/billfree-interview-assignment-ashish/README.md

 2. Install dependencies using `npm install`.
 3. Set up a Spotify Developer account and obtain API credentials.
 4. Replace `'SPOTIFY_API_ENDPOINT'` in `components/Player.js` with the actual Spotify API endpoint.
-5. Run the application using `npm run dev`.
+5. Run the application using `npm run dev`

 ## Components